DefenderOfBasic/notebook/source/content/index.md

 ## Where to find me

 - Twitter - [@DefenderOfBasic](https://x.com/DefenderOfBasic)
 	- <span style='color:gray'>I use this primarily like a giant Slack / Discord room, but it's like as if the company I work for is "spaceship earth".
-I prefer </span>
+I prefer being asked questions in public so that others can benefit from the responses, or others can correct me if I am wrong.
+Win win!</span>
+- Substack
+	- <span style='color:gray'>For long form / more polished writing.
+A good intro for my writing are the three essays described in the about page here [defenderofthebasic.substack.com/about](https://defenderofthebasic.substack.com/about) </span>
+- Open Memetics Discord
+	- <span style='color:gray'>This is where the work of pushing memetics as a new scientific field is happening.
+There are several projects being developed here,  </span>

 ## Funding